 An Honours degree at class 2:2 or above in music or other related arts subjects.

 Applications are also welcomed from those with other equivalent qualifications, or those with significant prior practical/professional experience.
-Entry is by way of an interview.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.